Meet the Chamberlain Campus President: Catherine Holton

 Catherine Holton, MSN, RN, CNE, recently joined Chamberlain College of Nursing as president of the Charlotte campus, bringing more than 29 years of clinical, academic and nursing leadership experience to the role.
 We caught up with her recently to learn more about her journey in nursing:

 Did you always know you wanted to be a nurse?

 From about the age of 8 or 9, I thought I wanted to be a pediatrician.
 When I was 14, I started volunteering at the local hospital.
-The biggest thing that I observed was that the nurses were the ones who spent the majority of time with patients.
+The biggest thing that I observed was that the nurses were the ones who spent the majority of their time with patients.
 That’s when it clicked for me.
 I really wanted to be with the patient, with their family, communicating with them on an ongoing basis and building relationships.

 Where did you start your career?